 When raising capital, LLCs often have an advantage over sole proprietorships.
 Investors typically view an LLC as more secure because it’s a distinct business entity.
 This perspective is consistent among investors, as well as for business loans and lines of credit.

 Banks also favor LLCs, providing them with business loans.
-In contrast, they might only offer personal loans to sole proprietorship owners, which have more limits.
+In contrast, they might offer personal loans only to sole proprietorship owners.
 Moreover, an LLC can invite more partners to invest, while a sole proprietorship remains a one-person show.

 Taxes